Best Lawn Mowers of 2026

 ⛰️ Hilly or Complex Terrain

 Hills demand power and traction.
-The Honda's 200cc engine provides torque to climb slopes without bogging, while true variable-speed self-propel lets you adjust to terrain changes instantly.
-Large 11-inch wheels maintain traction on uneven ground.
-The Toro Recycler 22 ($399) works for moderate slopes on tighter budgets.
+The EGO's 8.3 ft-lbs of torque powers through slopes without bogging, while variable-speed self-propel (1-4 MPH) lets you adjust to terrain changes instantly.
+The Greenworks 80V ($400) with rear wheel drive works for moderate slopes on tighter budgets.

 🤫 Noise-Sensitive Neighborhoods